tgmitra/staticdb/README.md

 **$staticdb->get_status()** : This method return the status of last operation.

-    Please Note: File or data operations are done separatly here on class the file staticdb/staticdb.data.operation.class.php , so if you like to switch a new file server, or want to use CDN / lightTPD, feel free to update this file with your required settings.
+    Please Note: Data operations are done separately on class the file staticdb/staticdb.data.operation.class.php, so if you like to switch a new     file server, or want to use CDN / lightTPD, feel free to update this file with your required settings.